 - 1) Be an Illinois non-profit organization that is tax-exempt under 501(c)(3) of the Internal Revenue Code. - 2) Serve Illinois residents who cannot afford to hire private legal counsel, which is generally defined as having incomes below 150% of the federal poverty guidelines. - 3) Provide services without charge to the client.
 [Note: This does not mean applicants cannot charge sliding-scale fees to clients with incomes above 150% of the federal poverty guidelines, nor does it mean that grantees cannot require clients to pay court costs or related expenses that cannot be waived.
 However, LTF funds can only be used to support free services.] - 4) Employ at least one (1) paid, full-time equivalent staff attorney who has been licensed to practice for a minimum of three years at the time the application is due.
-However, emerging organizations or legal aid programs based in under-resourced communities (with a special emphasis on those led and/or governed by members of historically marginalized groups) may seek a waiver of this requirement from LTF through the process described in the instructions section of this document.
+However, emerging organizations or legal aid programs based in under-resourced communities may seek a waiver of this requirement from LTF through the process described in the instructions section of this document.
 Waiver decisions will be granted at the sole discretion of the LTF board of directors.
-For LTF's purposes, an "emerging organization or legal aid program" is generally defined as a non-profit organization or legal aid program of a non-profit organization created within three years of the application due date and/or with an annual budget of under \$300,000 as of the application due date.
+In assessing emerging organizations and programs seeking a waiver, LTF will consider characteristics including but not limited to the organization or program's revenues and budget; staff size; longevity; and sources of institutional support.